christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

 categories: python
 ---

-Many of us might be messed up with Python packages or modules.
+Many of us, computer engineers, might be messed up with Python packages or modules, installing and uninstalling packages with different tools and making it work by chance after many trials.

-There are many ways to install Python and its modules or packages: system package manager, python package managers, ...
-These package managers install packages in different directories.
+Indeed, there are many ways to install Python and its modules or packages: the system package manager, but also the multiple python package managers.
+All these package managers install packages in different directories.

 Moreover, the virtual environment managers, as well as the `sudo` command, will demultiply the number of directories in which packages can be found...

-After a while, your system might be completely inconsistent.
+After a while, your system might be completely inconsistent, with multiple versions of the same package in different directories, not knowing exactly which one will be used by our programs, and causing errors.

+To go directly to the conclusion of this journey, [click here to go to the *Reverse the paths* section](#reverse-the-paths).

 ### Package managers

+To install a Python package, multiple tools are available:

-- the system package manager, such as Redhat's `yum` or Ubuntu's `apt-get` commands to install Python packages:
+- the system package manager, such as Redhat's `yum` or Ubuntu's `apt-get` commands, can install Python packages:

   ```bash
   sudo apt-get install python python-dev python-all python-all-dev